Transport in Shanghai: Shanghai Rail Transit

 Shanghai Rail Transit was established on May 28, 1993, when Shanghai Metro Line 1 opened.
-It is mainly cosisted of High-volume railway system, Low-to-medium-volume railway system and Maglev system.
+It is mainly consisted of High-volume railway system, Low-to-medium-volume railway system and Maglev system.

 Trams

 Shanghai's first generation trams operated between 1908 and 1975.

 The Zhangjiang Tram opened in 2009, using French Translohr rubber-tired trams.

 The Songjiang Tram opened in 2018, and is a modern light rail system with 2 lines.

+The Lingang DRT opened in 2021, and is an Autonomous Rail Rapid Transit (ART) system with three lines.

 Bus

 Shanghai has one of the world's most extensive bus systems with nearly one thousand bus lines, operated by numerous transportation companies.
 Opened in 1914, Shanghai has the world's oldest continuously operating trolley bus system, with 13 routes in operation in 2017.
 Not all of Shanghai's bus routes are numbered - some have names exclusively in Chinese.
 Bus fares are usually ¥2, sometimes higher or lower, while Metro fares run from ¥3 to ¥16 depending on distance.

 Shanghai has expanded its eco-friendly bus fleet in the 2010s.
 The goal was to have to 3,000 units by 2015 and to increase the percentage of its new energy buses to its total bus fleet to 30%.
 From 2014, the number of energy-saving and environmentally friendly buses should account for over 60% of its newly purchased bus fleet.

 In 2018, there were 1,543 bus routes.
 Bus-only lanes reached 363.7 kilometers.